sakshi1802/OSR-Website-Redesign/README.md

-# OSRI Website Redesign – Accessibility & Digital Transformation
+# OSRI Website Redesign – Digital Transformation & Project Management

 This repository documents the end-to-end process of leading a full-scale redesign and relaunch of the Office of Student Research and Innovation (OSRI) website at California State University, San Bernardino.
 The project was initiated to address hard-to-navigate site into a modern, student-centered digital hub that supports research and innovation across all academic disciplines.